 We have used Sigsbee2b, Amoco, Agbami, Pluto, BP2004 and Marmousi and our defined model as the original input set.
 Eight meters is used as the spatial interval for each grid point.
-The total record time is 7.2 seconds with 0.8 of milliseconds temporal sampling.
+The total record time is 7.2 seconds with 0.8 milliseconds of temporal sampling.
 The shot and receiver intervals are 80 and 16 meters, respectively.
 A fourth-order finite different method is used for the forward modeling.
-Model R1 is chosen as our baseline model without using multiple energy.
-The approximation image is the third channel input.
+The approximation image (LL subband) is the third channel input.
 Before training, the whole RTM and RTMM images, and the LL subband were partly chosen and divided randomly into 1900 different spatial windows with 256x256 points.
 The train and test set ratio is 0.8: 0.2.
 All the output predictions have normalized scaling.